---

 If you're familiar with version control already, it should make testing, merging, and deploying your Tinybird data projects a familiar process.

-Data teams can use Tinybird in the same way that software engineering teams work: To enforce standardized agreements to use version control, code reviews, quality assurance, testing strategies, and continuous deployment.
+Data teams can use Tinybird like software engineering teams: enforce standardized agreements for version control, code reviews, quality assurance, testing strategies, and continuous deployment.

 ## Next steps